mikevalenty/mikevalenty.github.io/source/_posts/2013-12-08-web-framework-scaffolding-considered-harmful.markdown

 A data update is a deployment just like a code deployment and things can go horribly wrong when there's a mistake in your data.
 Big companies get this and respond with change advisory boards and more process to protect themselves, but you can do better.

 Your data deserves a repeatable one-click deployment process and you shouldn't settle for anything less.
-The Google docs API is robust and easy to use.
-You can fairly easily build a tool that lists all the spreadsheets along with metadata like last modified.
+An import is [idempotent](http://en.wikipedia.org/wiki/Idempotence) which means you can run it multiple times and the end result is always the same.
+A repeatable process is keyThis is important because it means you can practice several times in a test environment.
 Oh, and if you spin off a copy prior to making changes, you get one-click rollback too.

-### Conclusion
+## Conclusion

 Empower your team (not just developers) with a familiar tool like a spreadsheet and give them the opportunity to impress you.
 Watch as calculations and charts emerge to add deeper meaning to your data.
 Watch as collaboration occurs and team members are brought together rather than divided by functional roles.